 Swimming fins can be a nice addition to your sports bag.
 They can help you learn a new swim stroke or improve your technique.
-But as there are a few types of swimming fins, it can be interesting to know their uses.
-That’s the topic of this article.

 Choosing your Swimming Fins